Melissa Agard: 2011 Wisconsin protests

 For fifty consecutive days during the 2011 Wisconsin protests against Governor Scott Walker's controversial "Budget Repair" legislation (2011 Wisconsin Act 10) which abolished collective bargaining for most Wisconsin public employees, Agard says that she, often accompanied by one or more of her four children, joined in the mass demonstrations, whether in the Wisconsin State Capitol or (after officials locked the Capitol), outside in the Wisconsin cold.
-On March 27, 2011, when the State Capitol Police ordered her three older boys to take down their protest sign proclaiming "Solidarity Forever" which was being displayed outside the "Designated Demonstration Area" they refused, and Agard was issued a ticket (later dismissed).
+On March 27, 2011, when the State Capitol Police ordered her three older boys to take down their protest sign proclaiming "Solidarity Forever" which was being displayed outside the "Designated Demonstration Area" they refused, and Agard was issued a ticket (said ticket was later dismissed).

 Political career

 Following the drastic Republican redistricting in 2011, which scrambled the Madison-area assembly districts, Agard was able to run for Wisconsin State Assembly in the newly drawn 48th assembly district without an opponent from either major political party.
 She defeated independent Libertarian candidate Terry Gray with 83% of the general election vote.
 She was reelected without any opposition in 2014, 2016, and 2018.

 In 2020, longtime state senator Mark F. Miller announced he would not seek reelection to a fifth term.
 The Madison-based senate seat attracted many interested potential candidates, but ultimately Agard had only one opponent in the Democratic primary—Monona Grove School Board president Andrew McKinney.
 During the primary, she renewed her commitment to pursue full decriminalization of marijuana in the state, as well as increasing the minimum wage, protecting labor rights, and providing more affordable housing.
 Agard prevailed in the primary, taking more than 76% of the vote.
 She went on to win a similarly substantial 73% majority over Republican Scott Barker in the 2020 general election.

 On November 16, 2022, she was voted the Minority Leader of the Wisconsin Senate, succeeding Senator Janet Bewley who chose not to run for reelection.

+In November 2023, Agard announced that she would run for Dane County executive in a special election to be held in 2024, following the early resignation of Joe Parisi.
+Agard advanced from the August primary and won the special election on November 5, 2024, defeating county supervisor Dana Pellebon.
+In the April 2025 regular election, she faced furniture salesman Stephen Ratzlaff, who she defeated by a wide margin.

 Personal life

 Agard married Justin S. Sargent in 1997.
-Justin Sargent was then a legislative aide to Democratic state senator Charles Chvala and now works as chief of staff to state senator Chris Larson.
+Justin was then a legislative aide to Democratic state senator Charles Chvala and now works as chief of staff to state senator Chris Larson.
 They had four sons before divorcing in 2019.